BRITISH WATER POLO LEAGUE CONSTITUTION

-107.1 Each team captain or coach shall at least 30 minutes before a game is due to start complete the match sheet listing his or her players with cap numbers, along with the names of the team’s poolside coaches/other officials, and sign the match record sheet to confirm that those named are properly registered.
+107.1 Each team captain, coach or team official shall at least 30 minutes before a game is due to start submit on the official League form a list of his or her players with cap numbers, along with the names of the team's poolside coaches/other officials and, in all cases, including ASA (or relevant national association) registration numbers.
+The match sheet will then be completed by the Match Secretary and signed before the start of the match by the team captain or coach to confirm that those named are properly registered.
 Each player named on the match sheet shall be deemed to have participated in the game, whether or not he or she entered the water.

 107.2 At the end of each match, each referee shall check and sign the match record sheet, the top copy of which shall be returned by the event manager to the league’s Match Secretary.

 107.3 Each participating team will be supplied with a copy of the match sheet.

 107.4 Each team shall within three days of each match complete the league form assessing the performance of the referees and return it either by post or electronically to the Officials’ Co-ordinator.
 A team which fails to comply shall be fined £5 on each occasion.

 107.5 A team assessing a referee as deficient must within three days provide the Officials’ Co-ordinator with a written statement explaining why such a grading has been given and include a copy of the match sheet.

 108.1 If a team fails to have seven players available to start a shared venue match at the notified time of start, the match shall be cancelled by the event manager.
 In the event of such a cancellation, the match shall be treated as a non-fulfilment.